 Ab exercises with resistance bands

-- Resistance Twists.
+- Resistance twists.
 Sit in a ‘V’ shape with your legs bent, heels on the floor, and toes pointing up.
 Loop your resistance band around your feet.
-Holding the ends of your training band and keeping your elbows tucked into your sides, lean back slightly and move your arms from one hip to the other, twisting your body from side to side.
+Holding the ends of your training band and keeping your arms straight.
+Lean back slightly and move your arms from one hip to the other, twisting your body from side to side.
 Repeat for 1 minute.

 Resistance band leg workouts

-- Leg Lift.
+- Leg lift.
 Place a looped training band around your calves, just above the ankle.
 Widen your stance so you feel a little resistance from the band.
-With your hands on your hips, lift your right leg out to the side, increasing the tension on the resistance band.
+With your hand on your hip, lift your right leg out to the side, increasing the tension on the resistance band.
 Do 10 lifts on the right and 10 on the left.
 Repeat 3 times.